peterjc/thapbi-pict/docs/database.rst

 THAPBI provides a default database which is used when the command line ``-d`` or ``--database`` setting is omitted.
-This is intended for use with a *Phytophthora* ITS1 target regio, and is used in the first :ref:`worked example <woody_hosts>`.
+This is intended for use with a *Phytophthora* ITS1 target region, and is used in the first :ref:`worked example <woody_hosts>`.

 The default database is compiled from the following sets of sequences: